 The keynote address for the celebration was given by Chaya, who talked about the journey of SOFKIN over the past 10 years, since she first decided to create a home to respond to the needs of destitute children.
 Chaya also recognized two highly honored supporters at the celebration: Star Hospitals team who arrange transportation and provide free health check-ups for all the SOFKIN children; and Mr. Bhagavath Varanasi, Educational Counselor, who provides consultation regarding college admissions and student course work for SOFKIN students.

 Among the invited guests were local supporters and sponsors who have been so generous to SOFKIN.
 PamTen, an International IT Enterprise, Staffing, and Solutions company, was the overall sponsor for the event.

 A side note to the 10-year celebration is that the Maher guests included a young woman, who came with her child to search for her family in Hyderabad.
 With the help of Maher and SOFKIN staff, she found her family and was reunited after an absence of 6 years.

 The Light of Diwali

 On October 19, Chaya and the children had a wonderful time celebrating Diwali, the Hindu Festival of Lights.
-The children helped to make four kinds of sweets, which they then offered to their neighbors.
+The children helped to make four kinds of sweets, which they then offered to their neighbours.
 Chaya also cooked lunch for everyone, much to the delight of the children.
 As in past years, the celebration included a unique SOFKIN ritual.
 During the preceding year, the children put “chits” or little notes of the things they’ve done wrong or mistakes they’ve made into a box.
-On Diwali, instead of setting off the traditional firecrackers, the chits are taken out of the box – unopened and unread - and set afire to release the negativity.
+On Diwali, instead of setting off the traditional firecrackers, the chits are taken out of the box – unopened and unread – and set afire to release the negativity.